brianteh/smart_iot/README.md

 # smart_iot
-Please Refer to the `master` branch
+For the source code : please Refer to the `master` branch
+# Setup procedure